 AAdvantage eShopping

 The process is fairly straightforward.
-First, you log in with your AAdvantage credentials, and then search for a specific store or product or browse to see what catches your attention.
+First, log in with your AAdvantage credentials, then search for a specific store or product, or browse to see what catches your attention.
 Once you select a store, click the “Shop Now” button, which will direct you to the retailer’s site via an affiliate link that tracks your purchase for points.

-For travelers planning a trip, the Travel & Luggage section in AAdvantage eShopping is full of useful partners – hotels, booking sites, tour marketplaces, and more.
+For travelers planning a trip, the Travel & Luggage section in AAdvantage eShopping is full of useful products and partners – travel bags and accessories, hotels, booking sites, tour marketplaces, and more.
 And AAdvantage eShopping is an excellent place to buy gifts for family and friends.
 They receive a gift, and you earn miles – a win for all!

 This program earns Loyalty Points at a rate of 1 point per eligible mile earned.